Venafi/vault-pki-backend-venafi/README.md

 8. To create external and internal tokens and save them into int-token and ext-token files run:
     `make cloud_tokens`

+   Tokens lifetime are set to 2m by default.
+In Makefile it is set by EXT_TOKEN_TTL and INT_TOKEN_TTL variables

 9. To test external role run:
     ```bash
     source ext-token && source credentials-ext-cloud && make cloud_cert_write -e